bec-archer/SR80-Manuals/user-manual.md

 ### Adding Notes from the Tech Station

 When you open an item detail from the tech queue, you'll see a **Notes** card between the item info and the test history.
-This works the same as on the front counter — type a note, tap the send arrow, and it's saved with your name and timestamp.
+This works the same as on the front counter — type a note, tap the send arrow, and it's saved with the **device name** (e.g. "Back Shop Tech Station") and a timestamp.

+Notes attribute to the iPad, not to whoever is admin-unlocked.
+The shop iPads are shared between techs throughout the day, so showing the device is more truthful than showing the most recent admin login.
+Action events that *do* matter for accountability — Grabbed by, Pass/Fail by, Manage Techs, Cost edits — still show the assigned tech's name.
+Notes are the casual annotation channel, and the device is what's loadbearing for those.

 Use notes to document what you found during disassembly, anything unusual about the repair, or messages for the front counter ("customer needs to approve cost before we proceed").
 Notes from both the front counter and the tech station show up in the same timeline, so everyone stays on the same page.